 Circostrada Network is a European platform for the street arts and circus, dedicated to information, observation and professional exchanges.
 Representing more than 50 members from 17 countries, the network is working to develop the structuring and recognition of these sectors in Europe.
 HorsLesMurs, French national information centre for street arts and circus arts, is the general secretariat of the network.
 Created in 1993 by the Ministry of Culture and Communication, it supports artistic activities through observation, documentation, training, expertise, research and publishing.

 New publication online!
-The synthesis of discussions of Fresh Circus #2 can be downloaded for free in the "Publications" section.
+"European Capitals of Culture and Circus Arts" can be downloaded for free in the "Publications" section.

 In this section, you will find a selection of updates on the circus and street arts, including upcoming festivals, recent publications, institutional news, calls for projects, as well as a great deal of other information.